solomonshalom/leaderboard/README.md

 ## Contributing

-The source code for MyLeaderboard is publicly available on [GitHub](https://github.com/solomonshalom/myleaderboard).
+The source code for Bethel Leaderboard is publicly available on [GitHub](https://github.com/solomonshalom/myleaderboard).
 Feel free to contribute, create your own version, or suggest improvements.

 If you encounter any issues or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/solomonshalom/myleaderboard).